 Compliance with Labor Laws.
 Some staffing companies may encounter problems if they preclude workers from receiving overtime pay.
 An agency that does not pay workers overtime pay or incorrectly classifies them as exempt employees may be a violation of the Fair Labor Standards Act

-Interested in learning more about staffing agencies and how they can assist in filling vacancies?
-Check out other blog entries or contact us for a free consultation.
+Interested in learning more about our staffing agency and how we can assist in filling vacancies?
+Contact us today!